sap-tutorials/Tutorials/tutorials/cp-mobile-cards-content-actions/cp-mobile-cards-content-actions.md

 ---
-title: Implement A Card With Content Based Actions
+title: Implement A Card With Content-Based Actions
-description: Learn how to create a card with having various actions on it's content like trigger a phone call, send an email, open maps app or launch a website with more details.
+description: Create a card with various actions on its content, such as trigger a phone call, send an email, open maps app or launch a website with more details.
 auto_validation: true
 primary_tag: products>sap-mobile-cards
 tags: [  tutorial>intermediate, operating-system>ios, operating-system>android, topic>mobile, products>sap-cloud-platform, products>sap-mobile-cards ]